"Riveting, But Flawed"

 Ultimately, APPALOOSA requires extreme caution for its pagan worldview and strong foul language, which includes some crude sexual references.
 MOVIEGUIDE® Magazine and Website is still waiting for Hollywood to make another truly heroic western that families can enjoy.

+APPALOOSA is a modernized version of classic westerns.
+Virgil Cole and Everett Hitch are two lawmen for hire in 1882 New Mexico.
+They roam from town to town clearing out desperadoes.
+The town leaders of Appaloosa, a small mining community, hire them to stop a ruthless rancher named Randall Bragg.
+Bragg and his men are running roughshod over the town.
+Bragg himself has murdered the former sheriff and two deputies.
+As Virgil and Everett take a tough stand against Bragg, a provocative widow named Allison French captures Virgil’s heart.
 APPALOOSA is a riveting western with interesting characters and some good twists.
 The cast does a top-notch job.
 The ending, however, could use a bigger action scene.
 It also ends on a bittersweet note.
 The movie extols the virtues justice, chivalry, faithfulness, and law and order, but it has a pagan worldview that doesn’t overtly acknowledge God or biblical morality.
 It also contains some strong R-rated foul language, including a few crude sexual references.
 This negative content warrants extreme caution.
 The MOVIEGUIDE® family guide to movies is still waiting for Hollywood to make another truly heroic western that families can enjoy.